datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 ### User preferences

-Finally, a user has the ability to turn a particular panel off and not show it anymore.
-To do that, click on the ' settings' icon on the panel header, and select "Do not show anymore".
-To manage suppressed panels, open Tools | Settings
+Finally, a user has the ability to turn a particular pane off and not show it anymore.
+To do that, click on the ' settings' icon on the pane header, and select "Do not show anymore".
+To manage suppressed panes, open Tools | Settings
-| Info Panels.
+| Info Panes.

 ## Examples